Cutting Stained Glass Circles

 1 Getting Started with Cutting Stained Glass Circles

-- Put some linoleum or newspaper down to cushion it
+- Put some linoleum or newspaper underneath to cushion it from the pressure

 - Wear safety goggles